binerogroup/documentation/networking/custom-firewall-router.rst

 -----------------------------------

-Below is a guide on how to setup a router with a public (internet facing) outside network and a private subnet (which will work the same as with a router) for hosting instances on the inside of the router.
+Below is a guide on how to setup a router with a public (internet facing) outside network and a subnet (which will work the same as with a router) for hosting instances on the inside of the router.

 .. note::